sPyOpenSource/jcore/images/README.md

 - disk-rpi.img.gz: an example image for AArch64 and RaspberryPi 3 and 4
 - disk-x86.img.gz: an example image for x86_64 (CDROM, BIOS, UEFI)
 - initrd.rom.gz: an example initrd ROM image (for embedded BIOS systems)
-- coreboot.rom.gz: an example coreboot ROM image with BOOTBOOT payload
+- coreboot-x86.rom.gz: an example coreboot ROM image with BOOTBOOT payload for PC

 Before you can use the images, uncompress them with `gzip -d`.
 I've used [mkbootimg](https://gitlab.com/bztsrc/bootboot/tree/master/mkbootimg) to generate these images, and I recommend [USBImager](https://gitlab.com/bztsrc/usbimager) or `dd` to write them to physical disks.